Sophie De Wit

-Sophie De Wit (born 28 August 1973 in Deurne) is a Belgian politician and is affiliated to the N-VA.
+Sophie De Wit (born 28 August 1973 in Deurne) is a Belgian lawyer and politician and is affiliated to the N-VA.
 She was elected as a member of the Flemish Parliament in 2009.
 On 6 July 2010 her membership came to an end as she became that day a member of the Belgian Chamber of Representatives after being elected in June 2010.

+De Wit graduated with a law degree from the Catholic University of Leuven in 1996 and then followed a one-year additional training in criminal law in Paris.
+She became a lawyer by profession.

 She has also been mayor of Aartselaar since 2013.